How to snorkel? That’s actually a very common question!

 And remember that you can simply lift your head from the water if you feel uncomfortable.

 One of the main reasons people choose to go snorkeling is the ability to breathe whilst looking underwater.

 So the one thing you don’t want is water entering your mouth.
-To make sure this doesn’t happen, make sure your breathing tube is correctly clipped onto your snorkeling mask so it will point vertically out of the water whilst your head is facing down.
+To make sure this doesn’t happen, check if your breathing tube is correctly clipped onto your snorkeling mask so it will point vertically out of the water whilst your head is facing down.
 This way the top part of the tube stays out of the water at all times.

-Another tip to avoid the inlet of water is to ensure you keep a tight seal between the breathing tube mouthpiece and your lips.
+Another tip to avoid the inlet of water is to make sure you keep a tight seal between the breathing tube mouthpiece and your lips.

 5. How to ‘Clear’ Your Snorkel

 Knowing how to clear your snorkel is important.
 It’s likely that whilst snorkeling some water will either make its way in through the mouthpiece or perhaps enter through the top of the breathing tube.
 Don’t worry it happens to everyone!

 Clearing your snorkel involves you pushing the water back up the breathing tube and out the top, or out of the purge valve if your snorkel has one.